Inverkeithing United F.C.

-Inverkeithing United Football Club are a Scottish football club based in Inverkeithing, Fife, who won the Scottish Junior Cup in 1912–13.
-The club was reformed in 2017 as community football club.
+Inverkeithing United Football Club are a Scottish football club based in Inverkeithing, Fife.

+The team won the Scottish Junior Cup in 1912–13, and is a 4 time winner of both the Dunfermline Cup and the Cowdenbeath Cup.
+The club was reformed in 2017, and is currently accredited by the Scottish Football Association as a community football club.

 History

-The club began as a Juvenile side, Inverkeithing Renton, in 1906 and won the Fife Juvenile Cup in 1910–11.
-Renton changed their name to United when stepping up to the Junior grade in 1912.
+The club began as a Juvenile side, Inverkeithing Renton, in 1906.
+The team won their first honours with the Fife Juvenile Cup in 1910–11.
+Inverkeithing Renton changed their name to Inverkeithing United when stepping up to the Junior grade in 1912.
 The club won the Scottish Junior Cup in their debut season at this level, defeating Dunipace Juniors 1–0 at Firhill Park, Glasgow in front of a crowd of 9,564.
 They were the first club from Fife to win the Junior Cup, and remained the only one to do so until St Andrews United triumphed in 1960.

-The club played on through World War I using scratch sides drawn from military personnel then enjoyed local success in Fife before going into abeyance in 1927 due to ground issues.
-Rejoining in 1929, the club continued to pick up local honours but United closed down for a second time at the beginning of World War II.
-They reformed as a Juvenile side after the war, but only played one further season at Junior level in 1958–59.
+The club played on through World War I using scratch sides drawn from military personnel, then enjoyed local success in Fife before going into abeyance in 1927 due to ground issues.
+Re-joining in 1929, the club continued to pick up local honours but closed down for a second time at the beginning of World War II.

+Inverkeithing United reformed as a Juvenile side after the war, but only played one further season at Junior level in 1958–59.
 The club closed completely in 1963.
 Their Ballast Bank ground was used many years later by another Junior side, Dunfermline Jubilee Athletic, who arrived from Cowdenbeath in 1973 and left for Pitreavie Stadium in 1989.
 Jubilee are a predecessor of the current Rosyth.

+In 2017, the club was reformed and gained accreditation from the SFA.
+The team provides a community pathway for U5 to U17 football players.
+Their current mission statement is to "develop footballers to be the best they can be in a fun, enjoyable and challenging environment".